Artists on the enduring influence of Daft Punk: "They didn't give a fuck"

 If this truly is the end of Daft Punk, it’s a bittersweet one.
 They snuck out the back door in badass fashion, erasing the hope that they had some creative distance left to run: their indelible mark on modern pop will now have to suffice.
 They toyed with the role of technology throughout their career and never lost sight of the connectivity and joy music can bring: they were human after all.

-“They’re perfectionists and they’re trying to make the music shine,” Hetherington adds, “but they’re also looking for something simple and something human.
+“They’re perfectionists and they’re trying to make the music shine,” Hetherington says, “but they’re also looking for something simple and something human.
 That’s the sweet spot.”